 If you are unhappy with the EPC itself, you should contact the advisor first.
 Similar to the above.
 If you are not happy with the outcome you can reach out to the accreditation body of the assessor.
 Details of which will be found on the EPC.

 Due to the nature of an EPC being a legal requirement, all complaints must be investigated.
-If errors are found and as a result a new EPC is required.
+If errors are found, a new EPC is required as a result.
 It will be produced with no cost to the complaining party.
 If there is no satisfactory resolution, the accreditation scheme will refer it to a third party.